Kaushal1011/portfolio-new/worknpub.md

 Responsibilities:

-- Working on multiple client projects for backend software development using NodeJS and Python.
-- Designing system architecture for client products, using various software architecture design patterns and implementing them.
+- Engineered backend systems for 15+ client projects, focusing on APIs, web infrastructure, and blockchain smart contracts using NodeJS, Python and Solidity.
+- Architected over 25 microservices using the MERN stack, FastAPI, and NextJS, contributing to highly scalable solutions.
+- Spearheaded cloud deployment strategies (requiring 99.9% uptime) using AWS and Docker, improving the performance and reliability of web applications

 #### AI Instructor - Intel RAI4Y Program